Appliances And Steel Make Life Easier

 - Stainless steel content 43.4 lb.

 - Room air conditioners 35.6 lb

 - Ranges (gas) 149.4 lb

 - Ranges (electric) 106.8 lb

 - Top/bottom refrigerator 79.0 lb

-Appliance recycling in North America continues to grow.
-In the year 2008, 90 percent of appliances were recycled in the U.S. by their owners, and the process will continue: What was once a refrigerator will be on its way to becoming part of tomorrow’s bridge span or automobile.
+Appliance recycling in the U.S. continues to grow.
+What was once a refrigerator will be on its way to becoming part of tomorrow’s bridge span or automobile.
 Because steel is the engine that drives appliances out of the waste stream and into the recycling stream, household appliances are one of the most recycled commodities in the U.S. As appliance manufacturers have become more aware of steel’s place in the recycling infrastructure, studies indicate that these manufacturers are increasing the steel content in appliances to ensure that future appliances, when they reach the end of their useful lives, will head to the recycling stream.
 A new antimicrobial steel, AgION, designed to reduce bacteria, mold and fungus growth will help homeowners keep their houses cleaner and are low maintenance.